dpyeates/magvar/README.md

 # magvar
-Calculates Magnetic Variation at a given position using the World Magnetic model 2015-2020.
+Calculates Magnetic Variation at a given position using the World Magnetic Model 2015-2020.

 ## Getting started